 While countries including America face an acute shortage of Chloroquine, Morocco has enough stock of the drug to treat any potential pandemic demand.

 The Morocco Ministry of Health is receiving substantial supplies of Chloroquine from a drug production unit located in Casablanca.
 The drug is then distributed to all hospitals across Morocco, stated Mahjoub Ahdi, the head of the supply department at the Ministry of Health.
-The statements were published on April 1 in the Morocco Health Ministry’s Facebook page via a virtual conference.
+The statements were published on April 1 on the Morocco Health Ministry’s Facebook page via a virtual conference.

 With numerous reputed researchers reporting Chloroquine to be a potentially effective treatment method for Coronavirus, government officials from Morocco quickly made deals with local as well as international drug suppliers to maintain a steady supply of Chloroquine.